 It was formerly a Commercial Hotel & Posting House and billiard rooms.

-The hotel is shown here on an old OS map from about the end of the 19th century. larger map
+The hotel is shown here on an old OS map from about the end of the 19th century. interactive map

 Sudbury Stage Coach to London in one day begins on April 23rd-sets out from the Rose and Crown Inn, Sudbury on every Monday-Wednesday and Friday to the Spread Eagle in Grace Street, London and returning every Tuesday, Thursday and Saturday to the place aforesaid at 9s a passenger, to be allowed 30lbs weight and above at 1s per score.
 N.B.
 Passengers to be taken up at the Bell, Hedingham-Green Man at Gosfield and the White Hart at Bocking, performed if God permits by us Thomas Holmsted and William Woods.advertisement, Ipswich Journal, April 28th 1750****